PacktPublishing/React-Native-Tips-Tricks-and-Techniques/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge<br/>
 To fully benefit from the coverage included in this course, you will need:<br/>
-To fully benefit from the coverage included in this course, you will need:<br/>
 ●	Prior working knowledge of the JavaScript (ES5) language<br/>
 ●	An understanding of basic React<br/>
 ●	An understanding of basic React Native<br/>

 ### Technical Requirements<br/>
-This course has the following software requirements:<br/>
 This course has the following software requirements:<br/>
 ●	A code editor like Visual Studio Code, Sublime Text, vim, emacs or other<br/>
 ●	Node.js - Version 8+<br/>